planetarysoftware/TSC/Bootstrap-Policies/README.md

-If the responsibilities described in the draft charter are currently undertaken by another Planetary Software TLP or TLWG, then a discussion is required between the existing entity and your new proto-TLP or proto-TLWG.
+If the responsibilities described in the draft charter are currently undertaken by another Planetary Software TLP or TLWG, then a discussion is required between the existing entity and your new TLP or TLWG.
 The result will either be that you will remove that responsibility from your list, or the existing entity will alter their charter to accomodate the change of responsibility.

 ### List of Initial Membership

-Those like-minded individuals referenced in Item #2 above are referred to as the Tehcnical Committee (TC) for the TLP or TLWG.
+Those like-minded individuals referenced in [Item #2 above](#folks) are referred to as the Tehcnical Committee (TC) for the TLP or are the members of the TLWG.

-A TC should have at least 3 initial members to start the work and get the application submitted to the Planetary Software TSC, but it could be fewer.
+A TC or WG should have at least 3 initial members to start the work and get the application submitted to the Planetary Software TSC, but it could be fewer.
 It will need 3 members in order to graduate from Incubation.
 These should be individuals already undertaking